djaiswal/Penman_Monteith/README.md

 This project contains Python scripts for calculating and analyzing reference evapotranspiration (ETo) from NetCDF files.
 The scripts include codes for calculating ETo with and without considering the effect of CO₂ concentration changes, analyzing the relative and percentage changes over time, and generating plots for data visualization.

+The input weather data used for the calculations were downloaded from : https://data.isimip.org/

 ## Table of Contents

 - [I. Setup Instructions](#i-setup-instructions)